 The salesperson tells you that, for an extra couple of hundred dollars, an extended warranty on your purchase will give you another four years' protection should anything go wrong.
 But you're buying insurance you most likely won't need: most appliances are covered by a manufacturer's warranty, usually one year for TVs.
 And, if something goes wrong outside the warranty period, you may be covered under the Australian Consumer Law, which provides statutory consumer guarantees for any kind of goods or services regardless of any manufacturer or extended warranty.

 Usually offered by credit unions, they're designed to help you avoid credit card bill shock after Christmas by preventing you from accessing any funds you've saved until just before Christmas.
 But some have dismal interest rates, such as just one per cent.
 You'll be better off with an online savings account that adds a much higher rate of interest to your savings.

 Gift cards and vouchers

 Gift cards and vouchers for stores have been the subject of numerous complaints to CHOICE over the years.
-Almost all gift cards sold in Australia expire after one year or less; only a handful of cards, such as Bunnings, IKEA (Perth and Adelaide stores), EB Games and Toys R Us, have an indefinite expiry.
+Almost all gift cards sold in Australia expire after one year or less; only a handful of cards, such as the Bunnings gift card have an indefinite expiry.